ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+The JavaScript Trick That Saved My Grade in Database Class - <a href="https://javascript.plainenglish.io/the-javascript-trick-that-saved-my-grade-in-database-class-f838bdf8f0fb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `DefineCode`**

+<blockquote>How I Faked a Backend with JS When My SQL Knowledge Wasn’t Enough.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+From Side Hustle to Dashboard Empire with JavaScript - <a href="https://javascript.plainenglish.io/from-side-hustle-to-dashboard-empire-with-javascript-2fb32c70b0f4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kainat Nafees`**

+<blockquote>How I turned data visualization projects into a profitable freelancing niche that clients kept coming back for
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3.
+How I Built a Full-Stack Authentication System With JavaScript - <a href="https://medium.com/@kainatnafees/how-i-built-a-full-stack-authentication-system-with-javascript-5b592c8cc686?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kainat Nafees`**

+<blockquote>From copy-pasting login forms to designing secure auth flows clients actually trusted
+Continue reading on Medium »</blockquote>

+<h3>4.
+Are you still struggling with asynchronous operations in JavaScript?  - <a href="https://medium.com/@codingmadeeasy92/are-you-still-struggling-with-asynchronous-operations-in-javascript-b2eedc6c35b1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Codingmadeeasy`**

+<blockquote>When working with JavaScript, one of the most crucial challenges developers face is handling asynchronous operations.
+Whether you are…
+Continue reading on Medium »</blockquote>

+<h3>5.
 How I Turned JavaScript Hacks Into a $1k/Month Side Hustle - <a href="https://medium.com/@kainatnafees/how-i-turned-javascript-hacks-into-a-1k-month-side-hustle-404a34428d55?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

 <blockquote>From silly browser scripts to paid apps people actually wanted
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>6.
 Step-by-Step Tricks to Learn Full Stack Web Development Easily - <a href="https://medium.com/@attitudeacademy513/step-by-step-tricks-to-learn-full-stack-web-development-easily-3f9cf32d7afe?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `attitude academy`**

 <blockquote>Full Stack Web Development is one of the most in-demand skills for students and professionals who want to build a strong career in…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>7.
 Mastering Asynchronous JavaScript: Callbacks, Promises, and Async/Await - <a href="https://javascript.plainenglish.io/mastering-asynchronous-javascript-callbacks-promises-and-async-await-dd037fd7bc04?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Maximilian Oliver`**

 <blockquote>My Hands-On Journey to Building Non-Blocking Web Applications.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>8.
 Next-Level Optimization: Why Next.js Feels Like Coding in the Future - <a href="https://medium.com/@eram.fatima/next-level-optimization-why-next-js-feels-like-coding-in-the-future-e588a7014fd4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Eram Fatima `**

 <blockquote>Imagine opening Netflix and waiting 10 seconds for the homepage to load.
 Would you stay?
 Probably not.
 In today’s world, users want speed…
-Continue reading on Medium »</blockquote>

-<h3>5.
-What happened when I let ESLint handle formatting, too. - <a href="https://javascript.plainenglish.io/what-happened-when-i-let-eslint-handle-formatting-too-49b960e4ce80?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aleksei Aleinikov`**

-<blockquote>I was tired of running two tools to achieve one goal: readable, consistent code.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-The Day I Accidentally Deleted My Entire JavaScript Project - <a href="https://javascript.plainenglish.io/the-day-i-accidentally-deleted-my-entire-javascript-project-2f752e0fbfdb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DefineCode`**

-<blockquote>What losing 3 weeks of work taught me about backups, version control, and writing safer code.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
-How JavaScript Projects Turned Into My Most Reliable Side Income - <a href="https://medium.com/@kainatnafees/how-javascript-projects-turned-into-my-most-reliable-side-income-e20a43744998?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**

-<blockquote>From tiny browser hacks to SaaS tools people actually paid for
 Continue reading on Medium »</blockquote>

 <br/>